 Both short- and long-term effects are seen with unprotected exposure to UV light.
 The most common short-term problem is photokeratitis, also known as ‘snow blindness,’ in which the corneas (the front clear windshield of the eye) are basically sunburned from intense or prolonged exposure to UV radiation.
 The rays that cause this damage are usually reflected from snow or ice, so sunglasses or goggles with UV protection are extremely important in these environments.
 Symptoms of this condition include pain or redness, tearing, blurry vision, light sensitivity, swelling, and more.

 Even if you have a winter with no precipitation, long term exposure to everyday UV rays without protection still plays a part in other complications including cataracts, macular degeneration, and external growths.
 Cataracts is the development of a cloudy lens inside the eye, causing blur, glare, and alteration of colors.
-While cataracts occur in everyone regardless of many things, sun exposure is a factor that can significantly speed up the process, causing you to need cataract removal surgery at a much younger age.
+While cataracts occur in everyone regardless of many things, sun exposure is a factor that can significantly speed up the process, causing you to need cataract treatment or removal surgery at a much younger age.

 Macular degeneration is a loss of important neural tissue in the macula, which the brain uses for central vision, causing blind spots and distortion.
 Macular degeneration has a few known risk factors, one of them being long-term UV exposure.
 Wearing sunglasses will considerably lower this risk and could end up saving you precious central vision.